• Skip to main content

 What face masks do you have in your emergency supplies?
 What type do your pack in your 72 kit?

-Susan Dotan
+1. Susan Dotan says

 In the first gulf war my family wore gas masks we still hate the smell of rubber.
 I am shirt sighted so wearing a non perscription gas masks was interesting for me.
 And speaking on the phone to people.
 The children and babies protection was quite an effort.
 Not the greatest experience.